-Tsao is a tenured Professor, the Associate Chair, and Director of Graduate Study (2006-2013) at Cinema and Television Arts Department, Columbia College Chicago.
-She teaches both undergraduate and graduate courses in Directing, Ideation and Theme, Image Design and Foundations.
+Tsao is a tenured Professor, the Associate Chair (2018-2020), and Director of Graduate Study (2006-2013) at Cinema and Television Arts Department, Columbia College Chicago.
+She teaches both undergraduate and graduate courses in Directing, Ideation and Theme, Image Design, Foundations and Intimacy Coordination.

 Since mid 90s Her films have screened in juried and Film Academy accredited film festivals and showcases in China, Romania, Mexico, Ecuador, Korea, Iran, Africa, Australia, Bermuda and the Netherlands.

-Cinema and Television Arts - Cinema Directing, Moving Image Production, Producing, Image Design, Ideation and Theme, Scirpt Anaylsis
+Cinema and Television Arts - Cinema Directing, Moving Image Production, Producing, Image Design, Ideation and Theme, Script Analysis, Intimacy Coordination

 Creative Practice and Research Interests